-14 Top-Rated Tourist Attractions in Namur
+15 Top-Rated Attractions & Things to Do in Namur

 Namur (in Flemish Namen), at the confluence of the Sambre and the Meuse Rivers, is an important university town, but it was once a critical junction for both road and shipping transport.
-The hill on which the citadel sits was already of great military importance by Roman times and today, it's one of the town's most important tourist attractions.
+The hill on which the citadel sits was already of great military importance by Roman times, and today it's one of the town's most important tourist attractions.

-1 Namur Citadel
+1. Explore Namur Citadel

 Namur's impressive citadel, sitting above the town, is one of the mightiest fortresses of Europe.
 As early as Roman times, the rocky outcrop between the Sambre and the Meuse was fortified, so it's no surprise that the Counts of Namur chose this as the site for their castle.

 Address: Route Merveilleuse, Namur

-2 Sightseeing along Rue de Fer
+2. Sightsee along Rue de Fer

 Rue de Fer, in the central city, has two excellent attractions.
-The fine patrician residence, the Hôtel de Gaiffier d'Hestroy, dating from the 17th century contains the Museum of Ancient Art (Musée des Arts Anciens du Namurois), which exhibits artistic artefacts of the Middle Ages and the Renaissance from the Namur region.
+The fine patrician residence, the Hôtel de Gaiffier d'Hestroy, dating from the 17th century contains the Museum of Ancient Art (Musée des Arts Anciens du Namurois), which exhibits artistic artifacts of the Middle Ages and the Renaissance from the Namur region.
 In particular, the exhibits of local goldsmiths' work, ivory pieces, and copper utensils are of exceptional quality.

 Address: Rue de Fer, central Namur

-3 Cathedral of Saint Aubain
+4. View the Cathedral of Saint Aubain